flexie/CSE-8803/docs/project.md

 #### One pager + 5 min pitch

-On February 25th, everybody needs to give a 5 minute pitch on their project proposal.
+On March 1th, everybody needs to give a 5 minute pitch on their project proposal.
 That same day, the "one pager" outlining the project is due by 6:00 PM.
 See description below.
 Your seminar will be evaluated with this [form].

 [form]:https://www.dropbox.com/s/3qjsb9cws8ntilc/seminar_eval.pdf?dl=0